xdbfoundation/DigitalBits/docs/software/admin.md

 The quorum endpoint can also retrieve detailed information for the transitive quorum.

-This is an easier to process format than what `scp` returns as it doesn't contain all SCP messages.
+This is an easier to process format than what `dcp` returns as it doesn't contain all DCP messages.

 `$ digitalbits-core http-command 'quorum?transitive=true'`